Formalizing Learning from Language Feedback with Provable Guarantees: Learning from Language Feedback

 Let $\TT$ be a finite set of tokens.
 We denote the set of all finite token sequences by $\TT^+ = \cup_{k\ge 1} \TT^k\cup\{\emptyset\}$, where $\TT^k$ denotes the set of length-$K$ token sequences.
 There is a set $\observations\subset\TT^+$ of token sequences that we refer to as the \textit{feedback} space.
 For an arbitrary set $\XX$, we use $\Delta(\XX)$ to denote the set of all probability distributions with support on $\XX$.

-We define the problem of Learning from Language Feedback (LLF)\footnote{In the original formulation in \citep{cheng2023llf}, a problem context is given before learning to provide background to interpret feedback.
-We omit writing the problem context for simplicity but equivalently \textit{assume that the agent can interpret the feedback through the verifier} that we will introduce later.} with a finite action set $\actions$.
-At time step $t$, the agent interacts with the environment by executing an action $A_t \in \AA$ and observing feedback $O_t \in \OO$ sampled from a feedback distribution $f^*:\AA \to \Delta(\OO)$; a reward $R_t = r^*(A_t)$ is incurred, based on a reward function $r^*:\AA\to[0,1]$, though $R_t$ is not revealed to the agent.
-Here we suppose the reward is generated by a deterministic function $r^*$; our results can be extended to stochastic rewards.
-A policy is a distribution on $\AA$.
-We denote $\Pi = \Delta(\AA)$ and the agent's policy at time step $t$ for sampling $A_t$ as $\pi_t$.
-We measure the performance of the agent in the LLF setup by regret, which is defined as $\textstyle \mathrm{Regret}(T) = \sum_{t=0}^{T-1} R_{\max}^* - \mathbb{E}_{\pi_t} \left[ R_t\right], $ where $T$ is the total number time steps, $R_{\max}^* = \max_{a\in\actions} r^* (a)$, and the expectation is taken over feedback randomness and the algorithm's inner randomization.
+We define the problem of LLF\footnote{In the LLF protocol~\citep{cheng2023llf}, a problem context is given before learning to provide background to interpret feedback.
+We omit writing the problem context but equivalently \textit{assume that the agent can interpret the feedback through the hypothesis verifier}.} with a finite action set $\actions$.
+At time step $t$, the agent interacts with the environment by executing an action $A_t \in \actions$ and observing feedback $O_t \in \OO$ sampled from a feedback distribution $f^*:\actions \to \Delta(\OO)$; a reward $R_t = r^*(A_t)$ is incurred, based on a reward function $r^*:\actions\to[0,1]$, though $R_t$ is {\it not} revealed to the agent.
+Here we assume the reward is generated by a deterministic function $r^*$; our results can be extended to stochastic rewards.
+A policy is a distribution on $\actions$.
+We denote the set of policies as $\Pi = \Delta(\actions)$ and the agent's policy at time step $t$ for sampling $A_t$ as $\pi_t$.
+We measure the performance of the agent in the LLF setup by regret, which is defined as $\textstyle \mathrm{Regret}(T) = \sum_{t=0}^{T-1} R_{\max}^* - \mathbb{E}_{\pi_t} \left[ R_t\right], $ where $T$ is the total number of time steps, $R_{\max}^* = \max_{a\in\actions} r^* (a)$, and the expectation is taken over feedback randomness and the algorithm's inner randomization.

-This setup is similar to a bandit problem in RL, and the goal of the agent is to find actions that maximize the reward.
-However, unlike RL, here the agent \textit{does not observe the rewards $\{R_t\}$}, and must learn to maximize the reward solely using natural language feedback $\{O_t\}$.
+This setup is similar to a multi-arm bandit problem, and the goal of the agent is to find actions that maximize the reward.
+But unlike in bandits, here the agent \textit{does not observe the rewards $\{R_t\}$}, and must learn to maximize the reward solely using natural language feedback $\{O_t\}$.
+The setup above can be naturally extended to a contextual setting (an analogy of contextual bandit problems; see \cref{appendix:contextual} for details).

-\begin{remark} The setup above can be naturally extended to a contextual setting (an analogy of contextual bandit problems; please see \cref{appendix:contextual} for details), where the agent receives a context in each time step before taking an action.
-While the feedback in the context-less setting here may be viewed similar to a context, the main difference is that the optimal actions in the context-less setting do not change between iterations; on the other hand, in the contextual setting, the optimal actions in each time step depend on the context presented to the agent at that point. \end{remark}